Best Grass For Goats (Beginner guide)

 Energy

-This grass has an energy of approximately 1.43 to 1.65 Mcal/kg (megacalories per kilogram) of dry matter.
+This grass has an energy of approximately 1.43 to 1.65 Mcal/kg (mega calories per kilogram) of dry matter.

 Mineral

-Red Napier gras includes calcium, phosphorus, potassium, magnesium, and trace minerals such as zinc, copper, and selenium.
+Red Napier gras includes calcium, phosphorus, potassium, and magnesium.

 Vitamin